Available with Standard or Advanced license.

 - One-way, child-to-parent replication—Both child and parent replicas must be hosted in an enterprise geodatabase.

 Any dataset not meeting these requirements will not be included in the replica.
-If all the datasets do not meet the requirements, replica creation will fail.
+For additional details, see the Create Replica geoprocessing tool.
+If none of the datasets meet the requirements, replica creation will fail.

 Determine datasets to replicate